purduesigbots/pros-docs/v5/okapi/api/device/motor/abstract-abstract-motor.rst

 GearsetRatioPair
 ~~~~~~~~~~~~~~~~

 This is a simple data class to hold an internal gearset and an external gear ratio.
+The ratio
+``iratio`` is motor rotation to wheel rotation.
+So for example, if one motor rotation corresponds
+to two wheel rotations, the ratio is ``1.0/2.0``.

 .. tabs ::
    .. tab :: Prototype